Cub Scout Pack 1882

 Why should I join Pack 1882?

-- We have over 50 boys and 12 experienced adult leaders providing us with a great Volunteer to Scout ratio
+- We have over 50 boys and girls, and 12 experienced adult leaders providing us with a great Volunteer to Scout ratio

 - We have been around for over 15 years and have a well developed program

 - Scouts who start with Pack 1882 have a high retention rate and stay in scouting after they cross-over to Boy Scout Troops

 - We primarily consists of boys and girls from Commonwealth Elementary, but we welcome any family who wishes to join regardless the school their child attends

 - Monthly Pack Meetings are held in the Commonwealth Elementary cafeteria

 What activities do Cub Scouts do?

 Your child will work with other Scouts their age in small groups and large groups on a variety of fun and engaging activities.
 Younger children focus on building awareness of their community and service to their family.
 Older children will learn useful skills for safely adventuring into the outdoors as well as general life skills.
 Throughout the program's levels, the boys and girls are given opportunities for leadership and responsibility appropriate to their age and maturity.

 The Pack meets once a month, for an hour.
 Dens meet more regularly, usually 1-2 times a month.
 Sometimes there are additional activities organized by the Pack or District.
 As a parent you will be expected to stay actively involved with your child's achievements.
 If you volunteer to be a Den Leader you will be committing additional time to plan and lead Den meetings, and to attend a monthly Pack Committee Meeting.
 See detail schedule under Program.